-There are five levels of awards: 1.
+There are six levels of awards: 1.
 Library Degree for Law School Graduates, awarded to a law school graduate with law library experience pursuing a degree at an accredited library school.
 2. Library School Graduates Attending Law School, awarded to a library school graduate pursuing a degree at an accredited law school who has law library experience and no more than 36 semester credit hours left before obtaining the law degree.
 3. Library Degree for Non-Law School Graduates, awarded to a college graduate with law library experience who is seeking a degree involving law librarianship courses at an accredited library school.
 4. Library School Graduates Seeking A Non-Law Degree, awarded to library school graduates who are seeking degrees in fields other than law.
 5. Law Librarians in Continuing Education Courses, awarded to law librarians with a degree from an accredited library or law school who are continuing their education.
 6. Dual JD/MLIS Degree, awarded to college graduates working toward a dual degree in an accredited law school and library school.
 Preference is given to AALL members, but a non-member can apply.
 All applicants must intend to have careers as law librarians.
 There must be financial need for awards 1-4.

 How to Apply

 Applications are available online, by mail with a self-addressed, stamped envelope, by fax, by phone or by email.